pkboom/packer/ansible/readme.md

-# Set up application
+# Set up ssh keys

-1. Add private key as a secret on github actions
+- Add private key as a secret on github actions

 > This will be used when github actions access the server.

 <image width="500" src="secret.png">

-1. Add public key to github ssh
+- Add public key to github ssh

 > This will be used when git pulling from the server.
+>
 > I don't have to do this.
-Because this key is already in use for my gh.
+Because this key is already in use for my gh on local.

 ```sh
 gh ssh-key add ~/.ssh/id_ed25519.pub --title SSH_SERVER
 ```

-1. copy public key to authorized_keys on server
+- Copy public key to authorized_keys on server

 > I don't have to do this.
 Because ansible already did this for me.